josephrclick/synapse/docs/research-reports/autores-report-deepgram-voice-integration.md

 # Deepgram Voice Integration Research Report

 ## Task Overview
-Research the simplest, lowest-lift approach to integrate Deepgram cloud voice features for push-to-talk transcription in capture-v3.
+Research the simplest, lowest-lift approach to integrate Deepgram cloud voice features for push-to-talk transcription in synapse.
 The goal is to add a voice ingestion element that allows users to push a button, speak, and have their speech transcribed and sent to the database.

 ## Current Architecture Analysis